 Discounts and Payment Plans

-Discounted pricing ($1,350) is available for University of Arizona faculty/staff and active or retired military service members.
+Discounted pricing ($1,350) is available for University of Arizona faculty/staff, military and members of select professional organizations.
 A payment plan is also available for this class

 About the Registration Process